 A Common Pitfall With User Stories

 The concept of user stories is a well-known tool for describing requirements.
-In a simple format it captures the ‘who’, ‘what’ and ‘why’ of a requirement.
-User stories have their roots in Extreme Programming (XP) and is an often used tactic within Scrum.
-In 2001, Ron Jeffries proposed the Three C’s formula as a guide to capture the essence of user stories: Card, Conversation, and Confirmation.
+In a simple format, it captures the ‘who’, ‘what’ and ‘why’ of a requirement.
+User stories have their roots in Extreme Programming (XP) and are an often-used tactic within Scrum.
+In 2001, Ron Jeffries proposed the Three C’s formula as a guide to capturing the essence of user stories: Card, Conversation, and Confirmation.

 The essence of a user story is to discuss the story with the user.
 Ideally it’s the Development Team that discusses the desired functionality with the actual user.
 The more concessions you do to this ideal state, the less powerful the concept of user stories will be.

 What is your experience with this?
 Do you recognize the pitfall I describe?